Force over Distance: Chapter 16

 “You were supposed to have a day off today,” Young said, watching the scientist's eyes drift shut.

-Rush cracked his eyes and shot Young a suspicious look.
+Rush cracked an eyelid.
 “Maybe you’d penciled that into your Tyrannical Dayplanner.
-I need to find the AI.”
+I need t’find the AI.”

 “Uh huh.
 Well, first TJ’s gonna need to look at whatever’s left of your feet.”